Secri/NavUI/README.md

 # NavUI
 ## Fast Description
 Lightweight javascript pagination tool.
-Divides a nodelist of html items into sereral differents pages of n items through which you can navigate.
+Divides a nodelist of HTML items into sereral differents pages of n items through which you can navigate.
 Choose how many pages button you want to display.

 ## Functions